LevonDX/Teams-Hack-event-March-2022/Challenge 0/Challenge 0 (Setup a Teams App on Teams Dev Portal).md

 ![Upload a custom app option](https://github.com/LevonDX/Teams-Hack-event-March-2022/blob/main/Challenge%200/sideloading.png)
 <br/>

 ### Challenge 0-1.
-Upload an app using
+Upload an app using via Teams client.
-Upload to the org' app catalog the app manifest of Test app #1 using Org's catalog (screenshot above)
+Upload to the org' app catalog the app manifest of Test app #1 using Org's catalog (screenshot above).
+This option is avaliable only for admins.

 ### Developer portal.
 The Developer Portal for Teams is the primary tool for configuring, distributing, and managing your Microsoft Teams apps. <br/>